JoinColony/colonyNetwork/docs/_Interface_IRecovery.md

 ### `setRecoveryRole`

 Set new colony recovery role.
+Can be called by root.

 **Parameters**